FAQS - Your questions answered

 Footwear – Wool or poly socks (medium-heavy thickness).
 Walking boots (waterproof) to be able to walk in snow

 Hand wear – Wool or fleece mittens.
 Ski over mitts or gloves

-Head gear – A wool or fleece hat.
+Head gear – A helmet, a wool or fleece hat.
 A pair of good sunglasses.

 A. Alpine ski resorts do expand and change, in the same way as all towns and cities.
 Undoubtedly the nuisance and inconvenience of building works seem worse when you are on holiday.
 As we don’t have staff in resorts we rely on our inspection visits and particularly on our suppliers to keep us informed about any kind building works.
 Whilst building work is something we have no control over, we will do our utmost to tell you about any significant work that we are made aware of and which is going on near your accommodation.
 We will aim to do this, if there is time before you start your holiday.

-Peak Retreats is fully bonded with ABTA but does not require to hold an ATOL license run by the CAA as these are only for operators who offer flight inclusive packages that we don't offer.
+Peak Retreats is bonded with ABTA but is not required to hold an ATOL licence run by the CAA as these are only for operators who offer flight inclusive packages, which we don't offer.

 A. No and the simple reason for this is that ATOL protection from the CAA only covers flight/air based holiday packages.
 Peak Retreats does not organise flights and therefore it simply cannot be covered by an ATOL.
 It is for this reason that we are fully bonded with ABTA instead.

 If you ever decide to buy a package holiday including a flight do however ensure that you are buying from a company that has an ATOL and that you are issued with a dedicated ATOL receipt with your holiday invoice confirming the name and ATOL number of the company.